 Please also be advised that students should anticipate costs related to laboratory fees, physical examinations, medical requirements (e.g., TB, Flu Shots), security clearances, and any drug screens required by their preceptorship sites.
 These fees vary by program and the assigned clinical site but are approximately $150-200/year.

-Applicants can obtain information on financial aid from the Office of Admissions and Financial Aid at the University of Pittsburgh.
+Applicants can obtain information on financial aid from the Office of Financial Aid at the University of Pittsburgh.